Salisbury North

 Salisbury North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As of the latest Census evaluation in Salisbury North, 81.5% of dwellings were houses, with 18.5% being other types such as semi-detached homes, apartments, and 'other' dwellings.
-Comparatively, Adelaide metro had 83.9% houses and 16.0% other dwellings.
+In Salisbury North, as per the latest Census, 81.5% of dwellings were houses, with the remaining 18.5% comprising semi-detached homes, apartments, and other types.
+This compares to Adelaide metro's 83.9% houses and 16.0% other dwellings.
 Home ownership in Salisbury North stood at 21.4%, with mortgaged dwellings at 43.3% and rented ones at 35.3%.
-The median monthly mortgage repayment was $1,275, lower than Adelaide metro's average of $1,300.
-Median weekly rent in Salisbury North was recorded at $280, compared to Adelaide metro's $300.
+The median monthly mortgage repayment was $1,275, below Adelaide metro's average of $1,300.
+Median weekly rent was $280, compared to Adelaide metro's $300.
 Nationally, Salisbury North's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing